 Winner (Literature) Medway Culture, design and tourism awards 2015

 ... a Chatham Miscellany

-In the spirit of the music halls and theatres of Chatham that Charles Dickens would have been very familiar with as a boy - we present 'Greetings from Mudfog' - a Chatham Miscellany.
+In the spirit of the music halls and theatres of Chatham that Charles Dickens would have been very familiar with as a boy - we presented 'Greetings from Mudfog' - a Chatham Miscellany on 22/6/22.

-There will be poetry, storytelling, comedy and music - maybe all at the same time!
-Whether you are a fan of live storytelling and poetry, or of Charles Dickens, this is an evening not to be missed!
+There was poetry, storytelling, comedy and music - sometimes all at the same time!
+Whether you are a fan of live storytelling and poetry, or of Charles Dickens, this was an evening not to be missed!

 ...
 Charles’s early work The Mudfog Papers was based on Chatham (...).
 The years he spent on the Medway as his father laboured at the dockyard and spent like a king stayed with him and infused his work.